The Club can offer wedding ceremonies as well as receptions for up to 100 guests.

 25 November 2017

-Our lastest newsletter is now available to view, featuring details on The Auriol Room - our new members work and study area, our new Reciprocal Clubs, and our calender of events for the Christmas and the New Year.
+Our Winter newsletter is available to view, featuring details on The Auriol Room - our new members work and study area, our new Reciprocal Clubs, and our calender of events for the Christmas and the New Year.

 30 August 2017